eddiewebb/hugo-resume/archetypes/blog-post/index.md

 - of
 - things

-Special image formattting to float in upper right
+Special image formatting to float in upper right